sdiehl28/baseball-analytics/README.md

 ### Retrosheet

-Play by play data per year: http://www.retrosheet.org/events/{year}eve.zip
+Play-by-play data for each year: http://www.retrosheet.org/events/{year}eve.zip

 #### CSV Data Files

 The csv files must be generated by parsing the play-by-play event data files.

 The **cwdaily** parser generates statistics per player per game.
-Attributes are prefixed by b for batter, p for pitcher and f for fielder.
+Attributes are prefixed by b for batter, p for pitcher and f_{pos} for fielder where position is one of P, C, 1B, 2B, 3B, SS, LF, CF, RF.

 The **cwgame** parser generates statistics per team per game.